hanabi/hanabi.github.io/Reference.md

   * This could be a *Bluff* if the 4 in her hand is blue 4, since blue 4 is currently one-away from playable.
 Thus, Cathy **does not** assume that her 4 is red 4, and subsequently, does **does not** assume that her unknown 3 is a red 3.
 However, it could **also** be the case that the 4 is a red 4 (if the 3 in her hand happens to be red 3).
   * Thus, Cathy marks down both possibilities for later and does not play anything right now.

+### The Hard 3 Bluff

+* Players can use a 3 to *3 Bluff* the 1 of the same suit.
+* For example, in a 3-player game"
+  * Nothing is played on the stacks.
+  * Alice clues number 3 to Cathy, touching a red 3 on slot 1 as a *Play Clue*.
+  * Bob blind-plays red 1.
+  * Bob now knows that it was a *3 Bluff* and that no-one is promised the red 2.
+This is because even though the red 1 is the same suit as the red 3, *3 Bluffs* take precedence over *Double Finesses* as long as the clue type (number 3) does not match the card that was blind-played (a number 1).

 ### 2 Saves (Off Chop on the First Turn)

 * On the first turn of the game, it is not possible to discard.
 If there is absolutely nothing else to do, it is permissible in this situation to use a number 2 clue to save a 2 that is **not** on chop, but only if the other players can see that you had no other choice.